voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 #### Free item already in the cart

 In this example, the cart includes an Adventure mug and one mug is added for free.
-A Star thermal bottle is added as a reference item that is not covered by any discounts.
+A Star thermal bottle is added as a reference item that is not covered by any discount.

 Check the request tab for reference.